VilnaCRM-Org/core-service/README.md

 check-security               Checks security issues in project dependencies.
 Without arguments, it looks for a "composer.lock" file in the current directory.
-Pass it explicitly to check a specific "composer.lock" file. commands                     List all Symfony commands composer-validate            The validate command validates a given composer.json and composer.lock coverage-xml                 Create the code coverage report with PHPUnit down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file
+Pass it explicitly to check a specific "composer.lock" file. commands                     List all Symfony commands composer-validate            The validate command validates a given composer.json and composer.lock coverage-xml                 Create the code coverage report in XML format with PHPUnit down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file